ekino/veggies/README.md

     | username | plouc |
     | gender   | male  |
   When I POST https://my-api.io/users
-  Then I should receive a 201 HTTP status code
+  Then response status code should be 200
 ```

 You can also use form encoded values, all you have to do is